Ghiles1010/people-search/back/README.md

-# 🚀 People Search AI
+# 🚀 Synaps

-> AI-powered people search application with real-time results and custom processing
+> AI-powered professional search and analysis platform with real-time results and intelligent filtering

 A full-stack application that searches for people using **Exa.ai** and provides intelligent summaries and custom processing with **Claude AI**.